SaveliDarhel/EvidencePojistnychUdalosti/README.md

 ## Motivation

 Fully functional segment of Insurance-evidence app, from which i have learned basics of building Spring Boot applications with MVC structure, working with URL mapping and database communication repositories.
-In project are used @ManyToOne, @OneToMany, @JoinColumn hybernate annotations and @Autowired dependency injections.
+In project are used @ManyToOne, @OneToMany, @JoinColumn Hibernate annotations and @Autowired dependency injections.